asifdotpy/open-talent-local-ai/MIGRATION_SUMMARY.md

 ## Migration Overview

-Successfully migrated TalentAI platform from `talent-ai-platform` to `open-talent` directory with careful file filtering and git initialization.
+Successfully migrated OpenTalent platform from `talent-ai-platform` to `open-talent` directory with careful file filtering and git initialization.

 ## Key Metrics